Published on August 22, 2020

 The term “healthy obesity” has gained some traction over the last several years, and I want to put that oxymoron to rest.
 When I hear it, I always ask, “What does that mean? . . . that you haven’t had a stroke or heart attack yet?” . . . that the ticking time bomb hasn’t gone off yet?

-Just as “I’m not really that overweight, I’m big-boned” is bullshit, so is being obese and healthy.
+Just as “I’m not really that overweight, I’m big-boned” is a bunch of crap, so is being obese and healthy.
 The idea of ‘healthy obesity’ is a misleading concept in that obese people become progressively—and often rapidly—less healthy over time.
 It is also a great rationale for someone to use when they don’t want to do the work involved to lose weight: “My doctor said I’m healthy.”
 Yeah, OK.

 Beauty may be skin deep.
 But fat deposits go all the way to your internal organs.